 Join the CCTC

 In addition, regional groups of CCT scholars meet on a regular basis and are open to drop ins and new members.
-These include: The Chicago Consumer Culture Consortium (C4), Southern California Consumer Culture Community (SC4), and the London Consumer Culture Group.
+These include: The Chicago Consumer Culture Consortium (C4), Southern California Consumer Culture Community (SC4), the Sociocultural Consumer Behavior Reading Group at the University of Arizona, and the London Consumer Culture Group.